When I began my company 6 years ago, I had people in my corner who were rooting for my success.

-What I learned on how to deal with haters in my circle is that, they often dream about doing what I have accomplished.
+What I learned on how to deal with haters in my circle is that they often dream about doing what I have accomplished.

-The differentiator is that, they lack the courage to toss fear aside and take action, implement their idea into hard work.
+The differentiator is that they lack the courage to toss fear aside and take action, implementing their idea into hard work.

-The fact that you actually did it and haven’t looked back pisses them off.
+You did it and haven’t looked back pisses them off.

 Show them how you did it and let them know that they can do it as well.